nigef/CSC309-Fall-2016.github.io/_posts/2016-09-15-Sign-up-for-Github.md

 Before we can get started, you need to do a few things:

 1. [Sign up for a GitHub account,](https://github.com/join?source=header-home) if you don't already have one.
+Even if you have one, [get a Student Developer Pack](https://education.github.com/pack/redeem/github).
+This get's you unlimited private repositories (normally $7/month) while you are a student.

 2. Complete this [registration form](https://goo.gl/forms/5yFRKny3oIIJtsC62) by **Sunday, Sept 18 at 9 pm**